Dean’s Advisory Council

 Edward Mogul, JD, MLA, is Professor Emeritus in the Humanities at City Colleges of Chicago and Adjunct Professor at Loyola University.
 Dr. Mogul was an original member of the late State’s Attorney Cecil Partee’s pioneering gay and lesbian advisory council, and was an original co-trustee of Chicago’s Unicorn Foundation, which has distributed more than $4 million to LGBT and AIDS-related charities.
 Based on his proposal to the Illinois Supreme Court, it is now Illinois law that the duty of a prosecutor is to seek justice, not merely to convict.

 Celena Roldán, MSW, MEd, is the CEO of the American Red Cross of Chicago & Northern Illinois.
-With extensive community development experience, Ms. Roldán has served on Chicago Mayor Rahm Emanuel’s Education Transition Team and Early Childhood Task Force, as well as Governor Quinn’s Illinois Human Services Commission.
+With extensive community development experience, Ms. Roldán has served on former Chicago Mayor Rahm Emanuel’s Education Transition Team and Early Childhood Task Force, as well as former Governor Pat Quinn’s Illinois Human Services Commission.
 She serves on the boards of several organizations and was honored by the United Way of Metropolitan Chicago with the 2016 Community Leader Award for her work in communities and non-profits.